oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/data-labeling/data-labeling.md

     ![](./images/lab2_328.png " ")

-    This concludes this session, and now you can start training your new vision model.
+    This concludes this lab, and now you can start training your new vision model.

 ## Learn More